Hobart Tasmania.

 Mount Wellington

-The 21-km drive to the summit passes through temperate rainforest to sub-alpine flora and glacial rock formations, ending in panoramic views of Hobart, Bruny Island, South Arm and the Tasman Peninsula.
-Mt Wellington is a wilderness experience just a 20-minute drive from Hobart and is much loved by locals.
+The 21-km drive to Mt Wellington’s summit crosses temperate rainforest, sub-alpine flora, and glacial rocks, ending with panoramic views of Hobart, Bruny Island, South Arm, and Tasman Peninsula.
+Just 20 minutes from Hobart, it's a beloved wilderness spot.

 Museum of Old and New Art (MONA)